-Contact your mentee as soon as you receive his or her name.
+Initiate contact with your mentee as early as possible.
 Tell the mentee a bit about yourself, professionally and personally.
 Listen carefully and ask questions for clarification when needed.
 Reply promptly to messages sent to you.
 Consider setting goals for frequency of communication with your mentee.
 If email communication seems to be breaking down, try a phone call to check in and keep communication open.

 2. Define expectations.

 Establish clear expectations and ground rules at the onset of the mentoring relationship.
-Consider writing down a list of realistic goals for the mentoring relationship together with the mentee.
+Consider writing down a list of realistic goals for the mentoring relationship together with your mentee.
 Revisit and revise these goals together, and use them to evaluate progress over the course of the year.
-Goals should be based on the mentee’s assessment of his or her ambitions and needs, as well as your assessment of the help you can provide.
+Goals should be based on the mentee’s self-assessment of ambitions and needs, as well as your assessment of the help you can provide.
 You should also assess what you hope to gain from the mentoring experience.

 3. Take initiative and be an active participant.